 - If someone would falsify something in the Qurʾān or would say that it is not inimitable, he simply disbelieves (Inkār iʿjāz al-Qurʾān kufr, no. 74);

-- If someone reviles (sabba) Muḥammad, upon him blessings and peace, or accuses him of vice (ʿābahu) or assigns to him bodily imperfection (naqṣ) or [attacks him] in his lineage (nasabihi) or his religion, or in any of his traits, or insinuates him (ʿarraḍa bihi) or makes dubious statement about him by way of insults or by disdaining him (al-izdirāʾ ʿalayhi), or by belittling his cause (al-taṣghīru li-shaʾnihi), or by invoking evil upon him (daʿā ʿalayhi), or by wishing harm or loss (maḍarra) to him, or by ascribing to him what is not suitable to his station (bi-manṣibihi), by way of censure (ʿalā ṭarīq al-dhamm), or reproaches him (ʿayyarahu) for that which befell him from trial (al-balāʾ) and hardship (al-miḥna); such a person is a disbeliever by the consensus [of the scholars]; most scholars do not accept his repentance (Ḥukm tanaqquṣ al-nabiyy ṣallā-Llāh ʿalayhi wa sallama, alif).
+- If someone reviles (sabba) Muḥammad, upon him blessings and peace, or accuses him of vice (ʿābahu) or assigns to him bodily imperfection (naqṣ) or [attacks him] in his lineage (nasabihi) or his religion, or in any of his traits, or insinuates him (ʿarraḍa bihi) or makes dubious statement about him by way of insults or by disdaining him (al-izdirāʾ ʿalayhi), or by belittling his cause (al-taṣghīru li-shaʾnihi), or by invoking evil upon him (daʿā ʿalayhi), or by wishing harm or loss (maḍarra) to him, or by ascribing to him what is not suitable to his station (bi-manṣibihi), by way of censure (ʿalā ṭarīq al-dhamm), or reproaches him (ʿayyarahu) for that which befell him from trial (al-balāʾ) and hardship (al-miḥna); such a person is a disbeliever by the consensus [of the scholars]; most scholars do not accept his repentance [as a valid form of repentance] (Ḥukm tanaqquṣ al-nabiyy ṣallā-Llāh ʿalayhi wa sallama, alif).

 ʿAbd al-Bāqī.
 Muʿjam.